Uberi/Picrux/README.md

 This program requires PySide.
 This can be obtained from the [official PySide website](http://qt-project.org/wiki/Get-PySide).
 There are comprehensive installation instructions on the linked page.

-This program is bundled with all necessary external libraries.
+This program is bundled with all other needed external libraries.
 Simply run `python3 main.py` or `python main.py` to start it.

 License
 -------